 - 1 can cooked lentils drained and rinsed

 - String to tie the squash for roasting

 - Pre-heat your oven to 200C.
 Carefully slice a large butternut squash down the middle and place on a baking tray.
-Place in the oven for 45 minutes at 200C
+Place in the oven for 45 minutes at 200C.

-When the squash has 20 minutes left prepare the stuffing.
-To a blender add the chestnuts, pecans and apricots, pulse into crumbs
+- Meanwhile, to a blender add the chestnuts, pecans and apricots, pulse into crumbs.

-To a pan add 2 tbsp oil, crushed garlic, mushrooms, chopped rosemary and sage with a pinch of salt and pepper and cook down for a couple minutes.
+- To a pan add 2 tablespoon oil, crushed garlic, chopped mushrooms, chopped rosemary and sage with a pinch of salt and pepper and cook down for a couple minutes.
 Now add the drained lentils, Tamari, blended nuts and stir.
 Cook together for 5 minutes.

-- In a separate small pan add a chopped red onion and sweat down for a couple minutes before adding 2 tbsp maple syrup and cranberries and cook for a further 5 minutes
+- In a separate small pan add a sliced red onion and sweat down for a couple minutes before adding 2 tablespoon maple syrup and cranberries and cook for a further 5 minutes.

-Now stuff the squash with all the lentil stuffing, top with the onions and kale and put the lid on.
+- Now stuff the squash with all the lentil stuffing, top with the onions and kale and put the lid on.
 Carefully tie the string round the squash, pulling it tight to help it hold together.
 Place the squash back in the oven for 15 minutes at 200C.